 - Do not put a time limit on proceedings.
 Babies come when they are ready, labour suites and operating theatres are not places where time can be managed.

 - Think of the things she is not going to be in the frame of mind to remember.
 Take photos and videos, know where her bag and belongings are, make sure your older children (if you have them) are being well cared for.
 In short, let your partner concentrate on having the baby and you think of the rest.

 - Walk with your partner, go through the breathing steps with her, help her into the shower or birthing pool.
 Labour is hard work and it helps to have a strong, supportive person when moving around.

 - Stay in contact with family and friends.
 But ask her before labour starts what she wants.
 Some women prefer not to share news about the baby’s pending arrival until it is actually born.

 Enjoy the day.
 Even though you may feel worried about what is happening, this is still a very special time.
 Remember to have some fun and savour each moment of your baby’s arrival into the world.

-Written by Jane Barry, Child Health Nurse and Midwife
+Written for Nourish by: Jane Barry, Child Health Nurse and Midwife

 When a mum finds out she’s pregnant with twins, her first thought may be ‘will I have enough milk for two babies?’ and the answer is a resounding ‘yes!’.
 Supply is all about demand, the amount a woman’s baby—or babies—takes is how much her body will make.
 Some twin mummies have breastfed one baby before, but worry about feeding two — latching just one was hard, is it possible to attach both in tandem-mode?
 What about having time for their own sleep in between the constant suckling required from newborns to bring in and maintain the milk?

 Expecting twins or more can be a very different experience than a ‘normal’ pregnancy when carrying one baby.
 Apart from the obvious, like increased size and movements, there’s also more stress on the mother’s body and greater likelihood of her developing pregnancy complications.